The Bridge University: Location

 The campus of The Bridge University is in the Altabara B neighborhood, in the city of Juba, the capital of South Sudan and the largest city in that country.
-This location lies in the southeastern section of the city, close to the White Nile River, at the point where the road to Nimule (A43) crosses over it.
+This location lies in the city's southeastern section, close to the White Nile River, where the road to Nimule (A43) crosses over it.
 The approximate coordinates of the university campus are 4° 50' 6.00"N, 31° 36' 0.00"E (Latitude: 4.83500; Longitude: 31.60000).
 The coordinates are approximate because the university campus does not yet show on most publicly available maps.

 History

 The Bridge University was founded in 2009 as a post-secondary college.
 However, after one semester, the administration upgraded to a full university to meet the overwhelming demand for instruction.
-As of July 2011, the university has over 3000 students enrolled with over 65 full-time lecturers and over 45 part-time staff.
-The university offers certificate, diploma and first degree courses.
+As of July 2011, the university has over 3,000 students enrolled, with over 65 full-time lecturers and over 45 part-time staff.
+The university offers certificates, diplomas and first-degree courses.